-Figure 3: A complex mix of agriculture surrounds Chesapeake Forest (2013)
+Figure 3: A complex mix of agriculture, woodlands, and developed land surrounds Chesapeake Forest (2021)

 Large forest blocks are valued as contributors to the Maryland State Smart Growth objectives, as stated by Maryland's leaders while they were developing the plan to purchase the Chesapeake Forest lands.
 Taking these lands into state ownership was seen as a way to prevent their further loss to development, and the further fragmentation of what remains of the intact blocks of forest in the region.
-At the same time, keeping them in sustainable forest use was seen as a way of contributing to the future of the forest-based portion of the region's economy.
+At the same time, keeping them in sustainable forest use was seen as a way of contributing to the future of the forestbased portion of the region's economy.